Tees Barrage

 The Tees Barrage is a barrage and road bridge across the River Tees, Northern England, just upriver of Blue House Point and is used to control the flow of the river, preventing flooding and the effects of tidal change.
 It is between the towns of Stockton-on-Tees and Thornaby, road access is only by the latter with limited road access to the Tees's north bank.

 The Tees Barrage comprises a river barrage, road bridge, footbridge, barge lock, fish pass and access point to a white water course.

 The waters above the barrage are permanently held at the level of an average high tide and are used for watersports such as canoeing, jet skiing, dragonboat racing and incorporates a 1 km rowing course.

-The Tees Barrage and Tees Barrage International White Water Course were developed by the defunct Teesside Development Corporation.
+The Tees Barrage and Tees Barrage International White Water Course were developed during the 1990s by the Teesside Development Corporation.

 Design

 The concrete base of the barrage is 70 m wide, 32 m long, and 5 m thick; it is supported by five concrete piers.

 In between the piers are four 8 m tall, 50 tonne fish belly plates to control the flow of water, operated by 21 tonne hydraulic rams.

 The 600 ton road bridge is of a tubular steel arched viaduct design specified at 45 units of HB motorway loading.

 The bridge has eight welded tubular steel arches each 17.5 m wide with a 5 m rise but only the four central arches actually cross the waters of the river Tees.

 The arches are sprayed with green chlorinated rubber paint and are sealed against corrosion.

 Some 16,500 cubic metres of reinforced concrete and 650 tons of structural steel went into the building of the barrage.

 On the downstream side of the central pier is a 29 m tower of lights with reflective globes and plates, supported by guy ropes.

 Illumination is provided by four lights on the concrete barrage base for ease of maintenance.

 The barrage has two pavilions, one on the south bank, and a little-used one on the north bank, both extending under the road bridge.

 The south bank pavilion houses the barrage control room and the offices of the SMi – Stockton Middlesbrough Initiative.

 A visitors' centre is also planned for the barrage.

 The barrage has a design life of 120 years.

 The project also included the regeneration of 100 ha of adjacent derelict land producing riverside walks, parkland and leisure facilities.